 One of the fastest changing fields in the U.S. today is healthcare with its many HMOs, PPOs and other health service providers.
 This option is designed to blend our basic management program with a basic knowledge of the healthcare industry, anatomy, insurance, physiology, and medical terminology.
 This program is designed for the health service person who handles insurance claims after they leave the doctor's office.
-Insurance claim processors such as Aultcare, Hometown and Professional Claims Management can fully utilize the skills obtained from a graduate of this program.

-The goal is that graduates in this option will demonstrate a working knowledge of claims processing and the health care industry; and be able to communicate using appropriate medical terminology.
+The goal is that graduates in this option will demonstrate a working knowledge of claims processing and the health care industry, and be able to communicate using appropriate medical terminology.
 These skills are in addition to the previously mentioned outcomes for students in business management technology.

-Semester I BUS121 CAP120 BUS123 ENG124 BIO125 Business Administration Business Computer Applications Business Mathematics College Composition† Medical Terminology $ \begin{array}{c} \text{Credit} \\ \text{Hours} \\ \begin{array}{c} 4 \\ 4 \\ 3 \\ \underline{3} \\ 18 \end{array} $ Semester II MGT121 MKT121 ACC127 ENG123 ACC132 Principles of Management Principles of Marketing Quantitative Business Research Methods Business Communication Financial Accounting 3 $3$ $3$ $-4$ $-16$ Semester III MGT221 BUS221 BIO101 SPH121 ACC133 HIT230 Supervision Microeconomics Introduction to Anatomy and Physiology Effective Speaking Managerial Accounting Healthcare Delivery in the United States 3 $3$ $3$ $4$ $-2$ $18$ Semester IV MGT224 BUS222 MGT223 SOC121 ACC130 MAT231 Human Resource Management Macroeconomics Business Decision-Making Sociology Business Law and Ethics Reimbursement for Healthcare Services 3 $4$ $3$ $3$ $-$ $19$
+Semester I BUS121 BCA120 BUS123 ENG124 BIO125 Business Administration Business Computer Applications Business Mathematics College Composition † Medical Terminology Credit Hours 4 4 4 3 3 18 Semester II MGT121 MKT121 ACC127 ENG230 ACC132 Principles of Management Principles of Marketing Quantitative Business Statistics Business Communication Financial Accounting 3 3 3 4 16 Semester III MGT221 BUS221 BIO101 COM121 ACC133 HIT230 Supervision Microeconomics Introduction to Anatomy and Physiology Effective Speaking Managerial Accounting Healthcare Delivery in the United States 3 3 3 4 2 18 Semester IV MGT224 BUS222 MGT223 SOC121 ACC130 MAT231 Human Resource Management Macroeconomics Business Decision-Making Sociology Business Law and Ethics Reimbursement for Healthcare Services 3 3 4 3 3 3 19